 INTRODUCTION

-Here, we first examined the effect of ITS, specifically LAA, on the in vitro maturation of porcine oocytes.
+Here, we first examined the effect of ITS, specifically LAA, on the maturation of porcine oocytes.
 The second objective of this study was to clarify whether porcine embryos require energy substrates, especially at the 4-cell to morula stage.
 The third objective was to provide an overview of all the strategies of using specific-energy substrate supplementation at different times of culture on the developmental competence of parthenogenetic diploid porcine embryos.
 This thorough documentation of energy metabolism and embryo behaviors during IVM and IVD sets the stage for further improvements in embryo culture conditions and the optimization of viability assays.
-This may provide additional information for discriminating between the suitability of different substrates for embryo development, which can improve the knowledge of the in vitro production of embryos.
+This may provide additional information for discriminating between the suitability of different substrates for embryo development, which can improve the knowledge of the production of embryos.

 MATERIALS AND METHODS